-Just outside London sits Windsor Castle, and within its grounds is Frogmore House, which is only open to the public on a few days of each year.
+Just outside London sits Windsor Castle, and within its grounds is Frogmore House, and its impressive gardens, which are only open to the public on a few days of each year.

 Built in the 17th century, Frogmore became a royal residence in 1792 when George III purchased it for his wife, Queen Charlotte.
-Since then successive monarchs have enjoyed the tranquil surroundings and delightful interiors.
+Since then successive monarchs have enjoyed the tranquil surroundings of the private gardens.

 Although no longer an occupied royal residence, it is frequently used today by the Royal Family for private entertaining.